szczyglis-dev/py-gpt/docs/source/models.rst

         # Launch the app
         launcher.run()

-To add support for any provider not included by default, simply create your own wrapper that returns a custom model to the application and register your class in a custom launcher, like so:
+To add support for providers not included by default, you can create your own wrapper that returns a custom model to the application and then pass this custom wrapper to the launcher.

+Extending PyGPT with custom plugins and LLM wrappers is straightforward:

+- Pass instances of custom plugins and LLM wrappers directly to the launcher.

+To register custom LLM wrappers:

+- Provide a list of LLM wrapper instances as the second argument when initializing the custom app launcher.

+**Example:**

 .. code-block:: python

-    # custom_launcher.py
+    # my_launcher.py

+    from pygpt_net.core.app import run
-    from pygpt_net.app import Launcher
+    from my_plugins import MyCustomPlugin, MyOtherCustomPlugin
-    from my_llm import MyCustomLLM
+    from my_llms import MyCustomLLM

-    def run():
-        """Runs the app."""
-        # Initialize the app
-        launcher = Launcher()
-        launcher.init()

-        # Register plugins
+    plugins = [
-        ...

-        # Register Langchain LLMs
-        ...
-        launcher.add_llm(MyCustomLLM())
+        MyCustomPlugin(),
+        MyOtherCustomPlugin(),
+    ]
+    llms = [
+        MyCustomLLM(),
+    ]

-        # Launch the app
+    run(plugins, llms)  # <-- LLMs as the second argument
-        launcher.run()

 To integrate your own model or provider into **PyGPT**, you can reference the sample classes located in the ``llm`` directory of the application.
 These samples can act as an example for your custom class.
 Ensure that your custom wrapper class includes two essential methods: ``chat`` and ``completion``.
 These methods should return the respective objects required for the model to operate in ``chat`` and ``completion`` modes.